firebase/extensions/firestore-url-shortener/PREINSTALL.md

 If the orignal URL in a document is updated, then the shortened URL will be automatically updated, too.

-This mod uses Bit.ly to shorten URLs, so you'll need to supply your Bit.ly access token as part of this mod's installation.
+This mod uses Bitly to shorten URLs, so you'll need to supply your Bitly access token as part of this mod's installation.
 You can generate this access token at https://bitly.com/a/oauth_apps.